Skip to content

 For which criteria does Dell perform poorly?

-Despite Dell’s progress, there is still room for improvement.
-Dell was marked down under our criteria for Fossil Fuels, Human Rights, on top of Other Criticisms also.
-These areas are a large cause for concern as until these issues are improved upon the brand is greatly limiting its potential growth into a more ethical and sustainable brand.
+These areas are a large cause for concern as, until these issues are improved upon, the brand is greatly limiting its potential growth into a more ethical and sustainable brand.

 In what areas does Dell score well for its ethics?

-The brand was marked up under our criteria for Eco Labels, Animal Welfare, and Nuclear power amongst other areas of critique.
+The brand was marked up under our criteria for Eco Labels, as it has products carrying the EPEAT label.

 How can Dell’s brand improve its Ethical Rating?

 The Good Shopping Guide score results from multiple ethical criteria, and Dell’s score has been calculated from these criteria.
-To reach our minimum Ethical Benchmark and qualify for Ethical Accreditation, Dell has some issues to resolve, including the reliance on fossil fuels.
-With the current climate crisis, renewable energy is at the forefront of sustainability culture.
-For this brand to have longevity and environmental sustainability, this needs to be prioritised.
+To reach our minimum Ethical Benchmark and qualify for Ethical Accreditation, Dell has some issues to resolve.

 Why not check out The Good Shopping Guide’s Ethical Accreditation if you work for or with a PC, Laptop, or Tablet company that values ethics and sustainability?